Preliminary Estimates and Finding Your True Savings

 Your ongoing savings are derived from the power you no longer must buy from your utility.
 Of course, the more you generate the more you save.
 However, a solar energy system can produce more than a homeowner needs at a given moment during every day.
 So a program called net metering was established to address that.

 Net Metering is the primary mechanism that allows for the monitoring, tracking, and utility reimbursement of the power from a solar energy system.
 Because a solar system generates most of its energy during the middle of any day, this provision allows the owner to “send” excess power to the grid that they can later “take” from the grid.
 Whenever there is more sent in a year, the rules assign a purchase value.
-See more about net metering in our post.
+Check out this short informational video below and see more about net metering in our post.

 One way to look at net metering is to consider it an energy bank.
 Your bank is the power grid.
 Throughout a specific 12 month billing period, the customer is depositing into the “utility bank” any momentary excess energy that cannot be used.
 At a later time, that energy is withdrawn when solar generation is not sufficient.
 In our region, this excess solar energy builds substantially during the months with the longest days, and is used during the months with the shortest days – the winter.

 At the end of the 12 month period, each state addresses any accumulated excess – or sometimes called net excess generation (NEG) in order to credit the homeowner for their solar energy.
 This is the first time your solar energy is given a monetary value as follows: